 06 Jun WITNESS: Afro Perspectives from the Jorge M. Pérez Collection

 One year after its grand opening, El Espacio 23 presents its highly anticipated second exhibition, Witness: Afro Perspectives from the Jorge M. Pérez Collection.
 Guest curated by Zimbabwean curator Tandazani Dhlakama, Assistant Curator, Zeitz MOCAA, in collaboration with Pérez Collection curators Patricia M. Hanna and Anelys Alvarez, the exhibition includes over 100 works by African and African Diaspora artists.
-Addressing themes of systematic oppression, intergenerational trauma, syncretism, identity and territory, Witness: Afro Perspectives invites visitors to be present in the current moment and bear witness to challenges carried from one generation to another
+Addressing themes of systematic oppression, intergenerational trauma, syncretism, identity and territory, Witness: Afro Perspectives invites visitors to be present in the current moment and bear witness to challenges carried from one generation to another.

 To witness is to observe an act, to be present in a significant moment.
 It can involve seeing a single transgression, a series of cataclysmic episodes that beg for interrogation and introspection.
 Yet one can also witness a euphoric regenerative instant, a season of restitution.
 One bears witness.